The Ultimate Guide to Fixing a Clogged Toilet

 Q: What happens if plunge doesn’t work?

 A: It’s generally not recommended to use harsh chemicals as they can damage your pipes and cause other problems in the long term.
-Stick with using a plunger or calling in a professional plumber.
+Use a plunger instead or call a professional plumber.

 Conclusion